How to switch from Windows 10 to Linux

 For anyone that isn't happy with Windows 10, there are alternatives.
 While we don't recommend that users revert back to Windows 8, you do have the option of leaving the Windows platform entirely – perhaps it's time you gave Linux a go?

-Select your Linux distribution
+Selecting your Linux distribution

 Unlike Windows or macOS, there's no one version of Linux.
 Rather it's packaged into a different 'distributions' commonly referred to as 'distros'.